 Impacts on Park Management: This alternative would have the least impact on park management.
-Establishing these four resident zone communities would substantially reduce the number of potential 13.44 permits that would need to be issued and maintained.
-The communities will be added to the resident zone with defined boundaries which will provide a baseline from which to measure change over time in the concentration of subsistence users within the community.
+Establishing the resident zone community would reduce the number of potential 13.44 permits that would need to be issued and maintained.
+The community will be added to the resident zone with defined boundaries, which will provide a baseline from which to measure change over time in the concentration of subsistence users within the community.
 Defining a community boundary at this point will make that process much easier in the future.
 Impacts on park management will not be significant.

-Impacts on Socio-Economic Resources: Under this alternative, residents of these communities would not be required to apply for a 13.44 permit for hunting in the park; a process that is viewed by many as violating social customs and norms of the Athabaskan people.
-The residents of the four communities have expressed a desire to be identified as one cultural group of people in terms of subsistence and access to subsistence resources.
+Impacts on Socio-Economic Resources: Under this alternative, residents of the community would not be required to apply for a 13.44 permit for hunting in the park; a process that is viewed by many as violating social customs and norms of the Athabaskan people.
+The residents of the community have expressed a desire to be identified as one cultural group of people in terms of subsistence and access to subsistence resources.
 This alternative would be consistent with their desire for recognition of hunting rights in the park, would be an additional means to help maintain cultural unity and cooperative social institutions existing in this region.

-Impacts to the regions residents may occur as a result of the need for a definition of a community boundary.
+Impacts to the region's residents may occur as a result of the need for a definition of a community boundary.
 The concept of drawing a line around the community in any fashion is controversial.
-Some people will be encircled by the line and others will fall outside.
+The line will encircle some people and others will fall outside.
 A person who has established a permanent residence within the boundary automatically is eligible to hunt in the park, regardless of the term of residency.
-Whereas, if you have a long standing (permanent residency) outside of the boundary you must apply for a 36 CFR §13.44 determination.
-Impacts are expected to be moderate.
+Whereas, if you have a long standing (permanent residency) outside of the boundary must apply for a 36 CFR §13.44 determination.
+Some impacts are expected.